1223423/statGPT/README.md

 # statGPT

 A simple RStudio addin to instantly transform broken English into working code, visualization, analysis, and more using OpenAI's GPT models.
-When activated, the addin will attempt to replace the highlighted text request into working code.
+When activated, the addin will attempt to replace the highlighted text request with working code.

 Attempts to provide context of previously written slightly minified code (currently only removing explicit comments & whitespace).
 If the code context is too large it will be truncated such that the total prompt is by default around ~2750 tokens, leaving the remainder of the 4096 tokens (assuming gpt-3-turbo) for the response.
 Precise truncation is done via Open AI's ['tiktoken'](https://github.com/openai/tiktoken) library via linked python code.
 Python > 3.8 is required for this.